-Citing Court Order, INEC Rejects Turaki-led PDP NWC
+Citing Court Order, INEC Rejects Turaki-Led PDP NWC

 Adedayo Akinwale in Abuja

-Citing subsisting court judgments and unresolved legal processes, the Independent National Electoral Commission has said it would not recognise the Kabiru Turaki-led National Working Committee (NEC) of the Peoples Democratic Party (PDP).
+Citing subsisting court judgments and unresolved legal processes, the Independent National Electoral Commission (INEC) has said it will not recognise the Kabiru Turaki-led National Working Committee (NEC) of the Peoples Democratic Party (PDP).

 The electoral body made its stand known in a letter dated December 22, 2025, and signed by its Secretary, Dr. Rose Oriaran-Anthony.